 In most cases, the processing costs are negligible for both methods used here.
 But really, you can see just how drastically you can modify any image or video using these powerful tools without modifying the original media at all.

-Now, we aren’t going to go into too much detail or to dig too deeply on these LUTs.
+Now, I’m not going to go into too much detail or dig too deeply into these LUTs.
 Everyone has a certain preference style in mind for their streams.
 These recommendations may not necessarily be the best for you.
 Let us know if you have a certain LUT package you’d recommend to others!

 Free LUT Packs:

-Paid LUT Packs: We chose the two best LUTs that we feel streamers would see the most benefit from.
-We do not earn anything from purchases made from these links.
+Paid LUT Packs: I chose the two best LUTs that I feel streamers would see the most benefit from.
+I do not earn anything from purchases made from these links.

 The LUT filters on OBS can really make an astounding difference.

-Our Favorite use for the color correction filter is with browser media sources.
-The reason is that we do not normally have a lot of control over the appearance of these sources.
+My Favorite use for the color correction filter is with browser media source.
+The reason is that you do not normally have a lot of control over the appearance of these sources.
 For example, the controller overlay from Gamepad viewer.
 By default, the Red and White DS4 is far easier to see where the sticks are over the normal Black & Gray color scheme.
-However, we can tweak it further…
+However, you can tweak it further…

 So as you can see, the creative use of these filters can morph the media content to look DRASTICALLY different.

-Chromakey, Color Key & Luma Key – What is the difference?
-What is it used for?
+Chromakey, Color Key & Luma Key – What Is the Difference?

 As a streamer, you are probably quite familiar with Green screens.
 Well, a Green Screen is simply a physical chromakey material used to set up and utilize background removal technology.
 What you may be less familiar with is the color and luma Key.
 Each of these filters works to remove a specific color from the image by setting that color to alpha.
 But the ways they go about doing it differs slightly.